 - low testosterone levels

 - hormonal changes or imbalances

 Hormonal imbalances are a common cause of puffy nipples in men.
 Our body contains the sex hormones testosterone and estrogen.
-Testosterone levels are higher in men and estrogen levels are higher in women.
+Testosterone levels are higher in men and estrogen levels in women.

 Gynecomastia is the abnormal growth and development of breasts in men.
 The development of gynecomastia is unique for each patient and depends on the pattern and size of the affected glandular tissue.

-Malnutrition can lead to a drop in testosterone levels in men, which can lead to puffy nipples.
-A balanced diet is also important to maintain the hormonal balance.
+Malnutrition can lead to a drop in testosterone levels in men, leading to puffy nipples.
+A balanced diet is also essential to maintain the hormonal balance.

 How To Get Rid Of Puffy Nipples

 Although puffy nipples are pretty common in men, they can cause a lot of discomfort and, in rare cases, even indicate a medical emergency.